vejnoe/index.php-for-webdesigns/README.md

-# View your web design
-image-files as a "real" website in your Browser #
+# Show your design files as a website
 This project is still in alpha so please come with your comment and idéers!

 ## How to use